 - Make sure your dog is comfortable and able to rest and sleep in a quiet comfortable Zen area, with a variety of comfortable dog beds, crates and environments just as we have

 - Introduce your dog slowly and positively to novel stimuli and environments

 - Practice positive reinforcement dog training to form a loving connection with your dog and give them some alternative behaviors to practice instead of barking.
 Like being quiet (more on how to do that below)

 - Groom your dog, and give them lots of love and attention.
-The caveat is to not give them attention by responding immediately (under a second or two) to pushy behavior or dog barking.
+The caveat is to not give them attention by responding immediately (under two seconds) to pushy behavior or dog barking.
 Provide petting and attention when your dog is behaving or quiet.
 Or at the very least when there is a few-second lull in your dog’s barking.

-- Dog’s love feeling safe and routines.
+- Dogs love feeling safe and having routines.
 Put your dog on a routine for exercise, feeding, walking, training, sleeping, etc.

-- Change your dog’s environment, including temperature, lighting, sounds, music, white noise, dog appeasing pheromone (DAP), and scents, etc.
+- Change your dog’s environment, including temperature, lighting, sounds, blankets, beds, music genres (and volume), white noise, crate and/or X-pen position/orientation, rooms, dog-appeasing pheromones (DAP), scents (aroma therapy diffusers, candles, incense), etc.